 By Marguerite Bennett, James Tynion IV, Steve Epting

 I received a free copy of Batwoman Volume 1: The Many Arms Of Death from DC Comics in exchange for my honest opinion.

-Click here to read my review of Batman: Night Of The Monster Men.
+If you want to read my review of the previous volumes in this series, click here to read my review of Batman: Night Of The Monster Men.